buswedg/Udacity/Machine Learning Engineer Nanodegree/P3 Creating Customer Segments/ND_Project3.md

 For each vector in the ICA decomposition, write a sentence or two explaining what sort of object or property it corresponds to.
 What could these components be used for?

 ####Answer

+Within each vector of the ICA, the magnitude of each features coefficient provides insights as to how important that feature is to that ICA vector.
+By focusing on those coefficients which have the greatest magnitude within each vector, we are able to gain insights as to how customers purchase products within each feature group.
+If two coefficients have the same sign, then those features tend to trend together, implying that customers tend to purchase these items together.
+Whilst, if two coefficients have the opposite sign, it implies that customers who buy more of one item, tend to buy less of the other.

 Fit ICA.